northstowekarate/northstowekarate.github.io/posts/2025/02/26/index.md

 # Lesson Summary - 26th Feb 2025

 ## Basic Techniques
-We started off the lesson with a warm up followed by some basic techniques on the spot - age uke and soto uke.
+We started off the lesson with a warm-up followed by some basic techniques on the spot - age uke and soto uke.

 ## Sparring on the spot
 To simplify things, we started off practicing kumite on the spot, facing each other while one side attacked and the other would block the attack.
 This also helped you get the timing correct, so you were not blocking too early or too late.